 Required supporting documents for admission:

-The CHARM-EU Joint Virtual Administrative Office and the Admission Board will not take into consideration applications with incomplete documentation after the deadline.
-It is the student’s responsibility to make sure that the application file is complete and that all required documents are attached in the appropriate format (PDF).
+Joint Virtual Administrative Office and the Admission Board will not take into consideration applications with incomplete documentation after the deadline.
+It is the applicant’s responsibility to make sure that the application form is complete and that all required documents are attached in the appropriate format (PDF).
 Any application sent after the deadline will not be processed.

 1. Valid ID card: For EU students, national ID or passport can be used.
 For non-EU students, only passport is accepted.
 PDF format.